-Place your left foot on the left brake pedal, and your right foot on the sensor pad.
+Place your right foot on either the pedestal sensor pedal or the floorboard sensor pad.
+Place your left foot on one of the left brake pedals.
 If the key is turned ON, the steering pump will start running and you can operate the truck.

-Earlier model trucks are equipped with a pedal instead of a sensor pad.
+Earlier model trucks are equipped with a pedal instead of a sensor pad on the floorboard.